Teaching American Sign Language M.A.

 Starts Each Summer Term

-Application Deadline: January 31.
-If space is available, additional applicants may be considered after this date.
-Please contact the Program Coordinator about available space if intending to apply after this date.
-Please note: Application reviews begin in November of each year with decisions made monthly until space is filled.
+Standard Application Deadline: January 31.
+If space is available, additional applicants will be considered until this date.
+Please contact the Program Coordinator about available space.
+All admission decisions will be made by the end of February.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant’s request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application.